Is Working with brands for Free Worth It? The Red Flag Brand Deal to Avoid

 Gifted Collaborations vs. Unpaid Labor

 It can be so tempting to devalue your content just to say you’ve had a partnership.
 But it’s a short-term win that makes it harder to monetise your personal brand in the long run.
-When you stop believing your work is worth paying for, you low ball yourself and you never ask for what you’re worth.
+When you stop believing your work is worth paying for, you low ball yourself and you never ask for what you work is really worth.

-If you want to accept gifted products, (because come on, it Charlotte Tilbury) take them without strings.
+If you want to accept gifted products, (because come on, Charlotte Tilbury I’ll take anything you give me) take them without strings.

-But remember: If there are deliverables the should also be a fee.
+But remember: If there are deliverables there should also be a fee.
 Because if a brand has gone through the effort to reach out to you, then your content is worth the money.